-The Company is presently involved in suits as at 31 March 2022.
-The claims against the Company from the suits amount to No134 million (31 March 2021: No127 million) as of reporting date.
+The Company is presently involved in suits as at 31 March 2023.
+The claims against the Company from the suits amount to ₹1.56 million (31 March 2022: ₹134.00 million) as of reporting date.

 The Company has been advised by its legal counsel that it is not probable that the suits will succeed.
-No other provision was made in the financial statements for other contingent liabilities as the Directors are of the opinion, based on solicitors' advice, that they have a good defence against the actions and there is no likelihood of any loss arising therefrom.
+No other provision was made in the financial statements for other contingent liabilities as the Directors are of the opinion, based on solicitors' advice (Mr Bayo Alabidun - FRC/2022/PRO/ICSAN/002/563803 of Citipoint Legal Practitioners), that they have a good defense against the actions and there is no likelihood of any loss arising from there.